On this page:

 Tile & Backsplash Prices Per Square Foot

-Typically, ceramic tiles cost $25 per square foot to install; stone about $30; stainless steel or other metal about $36; and glass about $32 per square foot.
+Typically, ceramic tiles cost between $11 and $60 per square foot to install; stone between $15 and $65; stainless steel or other metal between $20 and $50; and glass between $20 and $60 per square foot.

-How much your install will cost varies substantially, depending on the complexity of the install, as well as workarounds like electrical outlets, fixtures, and finishes.
-Variables to traditional prices might include, patterns that require multiple cuts and those that are difficult to reach.
+How much your installation will cost varies substantially, depending on the complexity of the install, as well as workarounds like electrical outlets, fixtures, and finishes.
+Variables to traditional prices might include patterns that require multiple cuts and those that are difficult to reach.

 In addition, complex patterns might require more wasted material.
 For instance, selecting a pattern that places tile at an angle, such as the herringbone pattern, will require about 20% additional material to account for off-cuts, which can represent a significant increase in price.

-Stainless is about $20 per sq ft, and there are other metals and metal sheets that can get used as a backsplash for $20 to $25 per square foot.
+Stainless is about $20 to $30 per square foot, and there are other metals and metal sheets that can be used as a backsplash for $20 to $25 per square foot.
 Keep in mind that if you choose to use a softer metal, like aluminum, do not use it near the cooktop, as it may melt.

 Adhesive Tile Mats